Talk to your broker about NZI support

-We understand this situation may be causing difficulties for many of our customers, and as a result, we’ve made changes to ensure we address the specific needs of our customers at this challenging time.
+We understand this situation may be causing difficulties for many of our customers, and we’ve made changes to ensure we address your needs.
 We encourage you to talk to your broker about options that may be available if your business is facing financial hardship.

-We’ve also created a FAQ section below to help answer your questions.
+We’ve also created an FAQ section below to help answer your questions.

 NZI is working closely with our broker partners, so for all other queries please contact your broker in the usual way.

 We know the importance of our role in keeping the economy moving, so we’re also doing all we can to ensure payments to customers and suppliers are flowing as quickly as possible.

 Frequently asked questions

 Can I make a claim while the COVID-19 alert levels are in place?

 Yes, please contact your broker.
 They will guide you through the process from start to finish.

 My tenant is unable to pay their rent due to changes in their circumstances because of the COVID-19 pandemic.
 Does my policy cover for me for loss of rent in this situation?

 No. Loss of rent only covers you following damage to the home, unless you have taken an optional benefit giving cover for non-payment of rent after termination of the tenancy (eviction of tenants).
 The tenant might be entitled to financial support from the government during this time.
 They can visit www.covid19.govt.nz for more information.